-The only acceptable jewelry: 1.
+Jewelry: The only acceptable jewelry: 1.
 A plain wedding band may be worn.
 2. Students with pierced ears may wear one pair of plain metal 'post' earrings.
 The post may not have any type of decoration suspended from it or attached to it.
 3. A simple watch.
 Unacceptable: 1.
 Decorative hair accessories are prohibited.
 (Plain clips or bands may be necessary to achieve the above stated objective of keeping the hair out of the face and off the neck.)
 2. No visible body piercings other than the ears.
-If exposed, tattoos/body art must not be offensive to patients, visitors, employees, clinical instructors, or faculty leader.
-You may be required to cover these areas during the clinical time.
-Students must wear appropriate, modest attire when on campus.
-For lab and simulation, the nursing uniform is appropriate.
-Students must wear complete uniform as stated for clinical and for all lab sessions (whether in person or virtual).
-Name badges must be current, and the other requirements must be met (hygiene, jewelry, gum chewing, smoking, etc.).
+Tattoos or Body Art: If exposed, tattoos/body art must not be offensive to patients, visitors, employees, clinical instructors, or faculty leader.
+You may be required to cover these areas during the clinical time if requested.
+Classroom Attire: Students must wear appropriate, modest attire when on campus.
+For lab and simulation, the nursing uniform is required.
+Nursing Lab Attire: Students must wear complete uniform as stated for clinical and for all lab sessions (whether in person or virtual).
+Name badges must be current, and the other requirements must be met (hygiene, jewelry, gum chewing, smoking, nails, etc.).
 Students are expected to carry all equipment needed for each nursing laboratory session.

-Gum chewing is not permitted in the laboratory, simulation, or clinical areas.
+Other: Gum chewing is not permitted in the laboratory, simulation, or clinical areas.
 Tobacco or any related product including smoking is not allowed in the classroom, laboratory, or clinical areas.
 This includes any alternative smoking device that emits vapor, dust, or mist.
 Nontobacco herbal cigarettes are also prohibited.
 All students and faculty must follow the college policy.
 Specifics can be located on the WCC website.
 All healthcare sites are smoke-free.
 Students are required to notify the laboratory/simulation/clinical instructor immediately should they receive an injury in the learning setting.
 A nursing program Incident Report will be completed, in addition to the agency's requirements.
-The WCC Incident Report is on the Blackboard site for Faculty.
+The WCC Incident Report is on the Learning Management System (LMS) site for Faculty.
 Equipment to Carry when in Uniform Black ball-point pen.
 Small pad of paper.
 5 1⁄2 inch bandage scissors.
 Watch that can indicate seconds.
 Penlight Stethoscope Pocket calculator.
-Other supplies may be required for a specific course. asked to leave, rece e and uniform do not meet these standards, the student may be vive deduction of attendance hours via a Student Occurrence form to do an alternate assignment to achieve course outcomes.
+Other supplies may be required for a specific course.

+Note: If appearance and uniform do not meet these standards, the student may be asked to leave, receive deduction of attendance hours via a Student Occurrence form and will be required to do an alternate assignment to achieve course outcomes.